UffizziCloud/docs/docs/references/compose-spec.md

  share_db:
 ```

+!!!
+Note

+    Uffizzi currently only supports mounting empty volumes, i.e. you cannot preload data into your volumes.
+Support for non-empty volumes is on the [roadmap](https://github.com/orgs/UffizziCloud/projects/2/views/1).

 #### Short syntax

 The short syntax uses the generic `[SOURCE:]TARGET[:MODE]` format, where `SOURCE` can be either a host path or volume name. `TARGET` is the container path where the volume is mounted.
 Standard modes are `ro` for read-only and `rw` for read-write (default).